grrowl/redux-scuttlebutt/README.md

 ## dispatcher

-This is our Scuttlebutt model.
-You `.localUpdate(action)`, and listen for `'action'` events.
-It deals with action synchronisation (and eventually-- shared checkpointing and garbage collection)
+`Dispatcher` is our Scuttlebutt model.
+It crosses the streams of local and remote actions keeps track of alternate h alters time as it sees fit. (and eventually-- shared checkpointing and garbage collection)

 ## middleware